Kateryna Kravchenko is a Ukrainian jazz singer and composer (born 1999).

 After gaining a lot of experience working as a bandleader in Dresden, Kateryna was accepted in January 2020 to become a member of the official youth jazz orchestra of the Federal Republic of Germany.
 From that point on she had the chance to regularly play great music with excellent musicians and to work with international greats.

-With her new project "InSpace" she harmonizes her gained experiences and presents the listeners with a sound impression of homeland sound in combination with structures of traditional jazz improvisation and classical music.
+With her new project "Short Collection of Tales" (aka InSpace) she harmonizes her gained experiences and presents the listeners with a sound impression of homeland sound in combination with structures of traditional jazz improvisation and classical music.

 In 2022 the band was voted one of the two winners of the Swiss awards "New Generation #Jazzlab".
 Thanks to the support of the Grizzly Jazz Foundation, they will record their debut album with some guest musicians in 2023.